rombru/mongodb_layer/README.md

 This repository contains a plugin which create layers from a MongoDB datasource.

-It does require the installation of "pymongo" package for Python.

 ## Features
 - Select a database, a collection and a geometry field
 - Import documents as features